UniFi Stock Alerts: Get Notified When Ubiquiti Gear Comes Back in Stock

 • Check frequency: 5-minute intervals recommended.
 UniFi restocks can sell out fast, and frequent checks give you the best chance of catching one early.

 • Monitoring mode: Use "Price + Availability" to track both stock status and price changes.
 This focuses on the buy button and listed price, ignoring unrelated page changes.
+The help centre lists every option in available tracked element types.

 • Notifications: Telegram or web push notifications for the fastest delivery.
 Slack and Discord webhooks also work well.
 Email is fine as a backup, but not fast enough on its own for high-demand items.